twiddlingbits/twr-wasm/docs/gettingstarted/helloworld.md

 └── index.html
 └── helloworld.c
 └── helloworld.wasm
+└── Makefile
 ~~~

-You could have a MakeFile like this:
+You could use a MakeFile like this:
 ~~~
 CC := clang
 TWRCFLAGS := --target=wasm32 -nostdinc -nostdlib -isystem  twr-wasm/include